eoadeka/CI-CD-Pipeline-Optimisation/README.md

 1. Set up the web application
 2. Set up Version Control
 3. Set up Jenkins
-    a.
-Install Github Integration Plugin in Jenkins in order for Jenkins to work with our GitHub repo.
+    - Install Github Integration Plugin in Jenkins in order for Jenkins to work with our GitHub repo.
-    b.
-Configure webhook
+    - Configure webhook
         -Navigate to project repository on Github > webhooks
         - Click "add webhook"
         - Configure the following: